cyberboticslab/cyberboticslab.github.io/content/contact/index.md

 sections:
   - block: contact
     content:
-      title: Join Us
+      title: Contact
       text: |-

-        ## Prospective Graduate Students
+        ### Prospective Graduate Students

+        <p></p>
-        We are constantly looking for motivated, hard-working, enthusiastic Master and Ph.D. students with research interests that are well aligned with ours.
-For graduate student positions, you must already be admitted to a graduate program at the Ohio State University to be considered.
-For additional questions, please email Dr. Hereid with your CV snd a cover letter describing your research background.
-The potential research topics include but not limited to:
+        We are continuously seeking highly motivated, dedicated, and enthusiastic Master's and Ph.D. students who share research interests that align closely with ours.
+To be considered for a graduate student position, you must already be admitted to a graduate program at the Ohio State University.
+If you have any further inquiries, please feel free to email Dr. Hereid, attaching your CV and a cover letter detailing your research background.
+Our potential research topics encompass a wide range, including but not limited to:

-        - Legged Robotics and Exoskeletons
+        - Legged Robotics and Humanoids
-        - Dynamics and Kinematics
-        - Nonlinear Optimal Control
+        - Nonlinear Control
-        - Nonlinear Trajectory Optimization
+        - Numerical Optimization
-        - Adaptive Robust Control
-        - Learning-based Feedback Control
+        - Machine Learning

+        We eagerly anticipate hearing from exceptional candidates who are eager to contribute to our research endeavors.

+        <p></p>

-        ## Ohio State Undergraduate Students
+        ### Ohio State Undergraduate Students

-        We are also welcome to motivated and talented undergraduate students to help us achieve the goals in the Cyberbotics Lab.
-Ohio State Undergraduate students who are interested in robotics particularly legged locomotion and autonomous control, please contact Dr. Hereid with your CV and a statement of your research interests.
+        We are actively seeking motivated and talented undergraduate students to join our team in the Cyberbotics Lab and contribute to our goals.
+If you are an Ohio State undergraduate student with a passion for robotics, specifically legged locomotion and autonomous control, we invite you to reach out to Prof. Hereid.
+Please provide your CV and a statement outlining your research interests.
+We look forward to hearing from you and working together towards our objectives.

       email: hereid.1@osu.edu
       address:
         street: 201 W. 19th Ave